rack-io/rackio-documentation/README.md

 # rackio-documentation
-Rackio Framework Documentation

-This is the main repository for the Rackio Framework, it is written with Markdown and is deployed with MkDocs and uses the *readthedocs* template.
+This is the main repository for the Rackio Framework Documentation, it is written with Markdown and is deployed with MkDocs and uses the *readthedocs* template.

 # Installation

-In order to view this documentation in your browser to install MkDocs
+In order to view this documentation locally in your browser, you should be to install the dependencies with the following command:

 ```
 pip install -r requirements.txt